What is the difference between food for puppies and food for adult dogs?

 - Vitamins and minerals for strong bones and a functioning immune system

-- A sufficient energy supply and calorie content for their high activity
+- Adequate energy and calorie intake for their high activity

 - Smaller croquette size and softer consistency